Trevor Stone — resume @ trevorstone.org

 wrapping my mind around formal language and precise instructions.
 My

-quest for the right balance between fluid English and mathematical formalism
+Kotlin.
+In my quest for the right balance between fluid English and

-interviews and sit on a hiring committee.
+interviews and sat on a hiring committee.
 I am a thorough code reviewer

 and have provided feedback on hundreds of design documents.